 Autumn Bluff Road Drive to Church Ruins

-Drive-by haunting church ruins, have a German-style meal in Bavarian decor and seeing a rainbow of autumn colors are highlights of our backwoods adventure along Bluff Road.
+Drive-by haunting church ruins, eating a German-style meal in Bavarian decor, and seeing a rainbow of autumn colors are highlights of our backwoods adventure along the Illinois Bluff Road.

 Each year we take a drive in the MetroEast going south on the Bluff Road towards Valmeyer, Illinois.
 Here you drive along the valley with the bluffs to your right with the golds, reds, and yellows of the trees changing on the hills above you.